 Concordia University Press's books will be published digitally and made available for free to any reader around the world.
-Print editions will be for sale to individuals or libraries.
+Print editions will be available for sale to individuals and to libraries.
 In 2017 the Press signed a distribution and marketing agreement with UBC Press.
-This means that Concordia University Press's printed English-language titles will be widely available and marketed around the globe.
+This means that Concordia University Press's printed English-language titles will be marketed around the globe and widely available.

 Other academic presses that have adopted an open access model in whole or in part include University of California Press, University of Michigan Press, Amherst College Press, Athabasca University Press, UCL Press, University of Ottawa Press, and University of Calgary Press, among others.

 Concordia believes in the book and in the democratization of scholarship.
 In many disciplines the monograph is the primary medium for the transmission and sharing of knowledge.
 Concordia University Press reaffirms the University’s mission to enrich the world through the dissemination of research.

 Faculty of Arts and Science

 Concordia University is located on unceded Indigenous lands.
 The Kanien’kehá:ka Nation is recognized as the custodians of the lands and waters on which we gather today.
 Tiohtiá:ke/Montreal is historically known as a gathering place for many First Nations.
 Today, it is home to a diverse population of Indigenous and other peoples.
 We respect the continued connections with the past, present and future in our ongoing relationships with Indigenous and other peoples within the Montreal community.

 To learn more, visit Concordia's Indigenous Directions Leadership Group.